themiurgo/billclin/README.md

 2. `python billpin.py HISTORYFILE`.
 3. Read output to know the current credit/debt status.

+## Installation

+Depends on xtermcolor for color management.

 ## The history file

 The history file is a YAML formatted file that contains details of the various transactions.
 It is designed to be easily readable, flexible, yet formal.